Team GIles Research

 Degree: MA in Human Kinetics, 2019

-Thesis Title: On-the-land with Project Jewel: A Community-based Research Project in the Inuvialuit Settlement Region
+On-the-land with Project Jewel: A Community-based Research Project in the Inuvialuit Settlement Region

 Current Position: Medical Student at University of Toronto